Links and documents

 Statement of Significance

 Description of Historic Place

-Constructed over many periods, to the visitor MacKay Castle presents a grand pedimented formal façade that incorporates extensions added by former Governors General.
-Reached from the main gates by a winding roadway, MacKay Castle is the centrepiece of an extensive property, Rideau Hall, laid out in the manner of a 19th-century country estate.
+Constructed over many periods, to the visitor Rideau Hall presents a grand pedimented formal facade that incorporates extensions added by former Governors General.
+Reached from the main gates by a winding roadway, Rideau Hall is the centrepiece of an extensive property laid out in the manner of a 19th century country estate.
 The designation is confined to the footprint of the building.

-MacKay Castle was designated a Classified Federal Heritage Building because of its important historical associations, because it establishes the character of the neighbourhood, and because of its high landmark value.
-The designation applies to all remnants of the original house built by Thomas MacKay and to those subsequent additions and alterations, which contribute strongly to the present grandiose, if eclectic, nature of the complex.
-As the official Government House, the residence of the Crown's representative in Canada, the MacKay Castle at Rideau Hall it is a focal point of political and social life in the nation's capital.
+Rideau Hall was designated a Classified heritage building because of its important historical associations, because it establishes the character of the neighbourhood, and because of its high landmark value.
+The designation applies to all remnants of the original McKay House and to those subsequent additions and alterations, which contribute strongly to the present grandiose, if eclectic, nature of the complex.
+As the official Government House, the residence of the Crown's representative in Canada, it is a focal point of political and social life in the nation's capital.